Curved Page Divider

 Behavioral problems for foster children can include:

 At their core, all children desire to be loved, accepted, and supported.
 Unfortunately, the lasting effects of trauma can be severe in foster children.
-It takes a unique foster family to remind a child that they are loved and adored, no matter what.
+It takes a unique foster family to remind a child that they are loved and adored, regardless of their circumstances.

 Effects of Congregate Care